Barnboken: Journal of Children's Literature Research publishes articles and reviews by researchers and doctoral

 Books Books should be listed in the following way: Author(s).
 Title.
-City of publication, publisher, year of publication.
+Publisher, year of publication.

 Articles Articles should be listed in the following way: Author(s).
 “Title.”
 Title of Journal, volume, issue, year, pages.

 Date of access Please provide a date of access for any website listed in the Works Cited.